MicrosoftDocs/architecture-center/docs/solution-ideas/articles/healthcare-network-content.md

 ![Screenshot showing a healthcare facility with two hospitals that patient and facility data with IoT devices.
 The devices connect to radio access devices, IoT Edge servers, and several Azure services through Azure IoT Hub.](../media/healthcare-architecture.png)

-1. Several hospitals use a variety of connected devices to monitor both patient health and facility performance.
+1. Hospital buildings use a variety of connected devices to monitor both patient health and facility performance.

-   Health-tracking devices include patient monitors, CT scanners, and blood pressure monitors.
-Building safety and quality devices include air quality and building temperature sensors.
+   - Health-tracking devices include patient monitors, CT scanners, and blood pressure monitors.
+   - Building safety and quality devices include air quality and building temperature sensors.

 1. The patient health and building monitoring devices send data to LTE or 5G Radio Access Network (RAN) devices.